daz4126/Nanny-State/README.md

 }
 ```

-If we write a transformer function that doubles the count, then we only need to return an object that shows the new value of the 'count' property:
+If we write a transformer function that doubles the count, then we only need to return an object that shows the new value of the 'count' property and don't need to worry about the 'name' property:

 ```javascript
 const double = state => ({ count: state.count * 2})